Mini-Dict of premodern texts, people, places and terms

 - The Online Britannica article is somewhat better.

-From a very early Japan cultural and historical perspective, Nara is an excellent place to visit if in the country.
+From a very early Japan cultural and historical perspective, Nara (the city, not the era!) is an excellent place to visit if in the country.
 Try to catch an exhibition at the Shōsōin (正倉院), at least.

 Narrow Road to the Deep North: see Oku no hosomichi